-Well our Jackalopes think about it a lot- and have decided its time to change things, because its time to care.
+Well our Jackalopes think about it a lot- and have decided its time to change things.

 The apparel and footwear industries together account for 8% of the worlds greenhouse gas emissions, and unless we change something fast- apparels climate impact will increase to 49% by 2030.

 As of April 2018, for each item that is purchased from Jackalope Land we plant 25 trees on your behalf with TreesforFuture.Org.

 According to EcoWatch, "Determining that footprint is an overwhelming challenge due to the immense variety from one garment to the next."
 But we have done our best by choosing to make calculations based on our largest creations that consume the most resources.

 We have greatly overestimated that the production of one of our garments produces approximately 305 pounds of Carbon.* One tree absorbs 34.6 pounds of carbon per year- meaning that planting roughly 9 trees would offset the production of your Jackalope Land garment in the first year.